Rotate phone to view

 full screen images

-is a major private wildlife reserve located around 45km north of Mount Kenya in Central Kenya
+is a major private wildlife reserve located around 45km north of Mount Kenya in Northern Kenya

 At 220 square kilometres, Lewa Downs is a large and very significant conservation project.
 It provides a critical buffer between the heavily populated and farmed upland areas to the south and the vast open ranges of the north.